cryptpad/blog/source/_posts/status-june-2021.md

   - forms
 ---

-This month we released 2 versions of CryptPad: [4.6.0](https://github.com/xwiki-labs/cryptpad/releases/tag/4.6.0) and [4.7.0](https://github.com/xwiki-labs/cryptpad/releases/tag/4.7.0).
-4.6 was a stability update addressing many minor issues while the team prepared for 4.7 and a major new feature: the new *Forms* application.
+This month we released two versions of CryptPad.
+[4.6](https://github.com/xwiki-labs/cryptpad/releases/tag/4.6.0) was a stability update addressing many minor issues while the team prepared for [4.7](https://github.com/xwiki-labs/cryptpad/releases/tag/4.7.0) and a major new feature: the new *Forms* application.

 ## Say hello to Forms!

 ![Preview of the new Form application](/images/form-preview.png)

-The *Poll* application in CryptPad was aimed at agreeing a meeting date between a group of people.
+The *Poll* application in CryptPad was aimed at choosing a meeting date between a group of people.
 However it had some major shortcomings including "all or nothing" edit rights where participants could modify other people's answers.
 Part of our [Dialogue](https://nlnet.nl/project/CryptPadForms/) project proposal was to address these issues in a complete re-write of the application.
 Another aspect of the project aims to provide a new application for online surveys beyond simple polls.

 The new *Form* application is an answer to both of these proposals.
 Polls are now one of 8 question types that can be added to an online form.
 Earlier in the project we [spun out the reminders API element of forms into a full blown calendar app](https://blog.cryptpad.fr/2021/04/26/status-april-2021/).
 With *Forms* we are merging a variety of use cases into one application.
 As we have [indicated](https://social.weho.st/@cryptpad/106419898274848746) polls created with the old application remain available, but the creation of new ones is discouraged and all our future development efforts will be directed at *Forms*.